megbrimef/urso-examples/README.md

 8) put object data into this.objects in the play scene

+9) set x and y params to change object's position.
+You can set it as number or as percents and engine will calculate object's position relatively scene size

-9) launch the game and you will see image
+10) launch the game and you will see image